russoz-ansible/ansible-contrib-unofficial/deprecations.md

 Use the following steps:

 * Remove the default from the parameter
-* Remove the `default: old_default` from the documentation, replacing it with a line in the description describing the current default value and the deprecation, as in:
+* Remove the `default: old_default` attribute from the documentation, replacing it with a line in the `description` describing the current default value and the deprecation, as in:
   ```yaml
   - The default value for this param is C(old_default) but that is being deprecated
     and it will be replaced with C(new_default) in community.general 8.0.0.